Exploring St Mary’s Kirk, Burwick – the listening walk

 As we hear from the contributors to Stop 8, sheep were often brought to the Sheepfold at night – particularly when lambs were due.
 It was a contained spot that didn’t involve trying to find the ewe.
 Another interesting aspect concerns the burial here of those born outside wedlock.
 They used to be buried in this stone enclosure, well away from those deemed ‘legitimate’ in the graveyard.

 This concludes the Burwick listening walk.
-If you enjoyed the walk, you might want to try the sister walks in St Margaret’s Hope and St Peter’s Kirk.
+If you enjoyed the walk, you might want to try the sister walks in St Margaret’s Hope and St Peter’s Kirk, Eastside.